uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 ### The `for...of` Loop

-`For..of` loops allow you to _iterate over arrays and strings_ (and some other things that we will cover later on) and perform a task for each element / character.
+`For...of` loops allow you to _iterate over arrays and strings_ (and some other things that we will cover later on) and perform a task for each element / character.
 Let's say you want to print all tasks from a list named `tasks`.
 Previously we would have used a regular `for` loop: